AdoshiMatamoto/adrianmatei.com/_posts/2022-02-17-which-came-first-iliescu-or-the-egg.md

 ---
 title: 🤔 Which came first - Ion Iliescu or the egg?
-excerpt: "This questions has been troubling romanians for decades, and might remain unanswered for generations to come.."
+excerpt: "This question has been troubling romanians for decades, and might remain unanswered for generations to come.."
 header:
     teaser: /assets/images/memes/which-came-first-iliescu-or-the-egg/which-came-first-iliescu-or-the-egg.png
 thumbnail: /assets/images/memes/which-came-first-iliescu-or-the-egg/which-came-first-iliescu-or-the-egg.png